Uguay007/2950-Final-Project-bem74-tst42/README.md

 Comparison of body types across sports and positions, including visualizations, predictive modelling, and implementation of a decision tree Machine Learning method to place players in one sport or the other based on body type.

-To see final product, open Final Full Analysis file
+To see final product, open 'Final Full Analysis.ipynb' file